-In my previous post, “Workflow Automation Can Be Scary!”, I outlined how workflow automation can be scary to many employees, as it creates uncertainty, introduces transparency and takes away control.
-In this post, I will explain three well established strategies that will help address each of these concerns.
+In our previous post, “Workflow Automation Can Be Scary!”, we outlined how workflow automation can be scary to many employees, as it creates uncertainty, introduces transparency, and takes away control.
+In this post, we will explain three well-established strategies that will help address each of these concerns.

 1. Listening is key to managing the fear of uncertainty

 Management has to invest the time to listen to everyone’s concerns.
-Often times, the concerned employees just want to be heard, understood and feel like their concerns were taken seriously.
+Oftentimes, the concerned employees just want to be heard and understood and feel like their concerns were taken seriously.
 This can also provide key information that will be helpful in the design and implementation of the process.
 It may be that adding a certain report or business rule is all it takes to alleviate some of the concerns, and it may also improve the workflow process when automated.
-In addition, by listening, management can uncover and address some of the hidden concerns which may be less about the automation itself, and more about the reasons for it, i.e. will they lose their jobs.
+In addition, by listening, management can uncover and address some of the hidden concerns which may be less about the automation itself, and more about the reasons for it, i.e. will they lose their jobs?
 It is amazing how many problems can be avoided by simply listening.

 2. Communicating the benefits is key to addressing the concerns around transparency